I’m an engineer living in Seattle, Washington with my wife and two sons.

 My journey to WordPress started in high school, where I took computer programming classes and eventually finished the short course series available.
 After that I started working with my instructor in a custom elective course – going around the school and troubleshooting computer issues.
 My love of coding and mathematics was founded on the courses I took there and continued to flourish in college.

-I attended the University of Washington, following my dream to become an architect – and deciding very quickly that I should be an engineer.
+I attended the University of Washington, following my dream to become an architect – and realizing very quickly that I should be an engineer.
 I graduated in 2007 with a B.S. in Civil Engineering, one course shy of having a minor in Mathematics.
 Along the way I continued to build websites – first for myself, then friends and colleagues, and eventually small businesses and non-profits.

 Near the end of my stint at the UW I started reading and blogging about sustainable economics and sustainability in general.
 Blogging lead me rather quickly to WordPress, and the very first thing I did with my new WordPress-powered blog was create a custom theme.
 I’ve been hooked ever since.